Rushiraut99/House-Price-Prediction-Linear-Regression-/README.md

 # House-Price-Prediction-Linear-Regression-
-A Linear Regression model predict the prices of houses .
+I have created a housing price prediction modelusing machine learning.
+Used Linear Regression model for this opurpose.
+Used Banglore house Data for prediction purpose.
+Created the model with ghelp of moules Pandas, Numpy , matplotlib,Sklearn.
+Performed Data Cleaning , Feature Engineering on the Data .
+Used K-flod cross validation method tomeasure the accuracy of the model.